Luligu/matterbridge-example-dynamic-platform/README.md

 - a thermo heat only with two external temperature sensors (tagged like Indoor and Outdoor)
 - a thermo cool only
 - an airConditioner device
+- an airPurifier device with temperature and humidity sensor (supported by Apple Home)
 - a fan with FanControl cluster
 - a rainSensor device
 - a waterFreezeDetector device